 A lot of thought and effort has gone into this decision and we feel the new name is reflective of this.
 The word nebula originates from the creation of stars, and that is exactly what all of our schools represent - places where individual talents and abilities are recognized and where stars are born.

-It is important to stress that this partnership name will only be used to give our collection of schools an over-arching name, and each school will keep its individual name, identity, logo and uniform.
+It is important to stress that this federation name will only be used to give our collection of schools an over-arching name, and each school will keep its individual name, identity, logo and uniform.

-The new identity and partnership gives us the opportunity to take advantage of significant benefits that will help to improve the education of your child.
+The new identity and federation gives us the opportunity to take advantage of significant benefits that will help to improve the education of your child.
 As Executive Head Teacher I will oversee the progress in all six schools, working with each school to ensure all pupils reach and achieve their full potential.